Health care and safety

 - What you should know about medical care if you come from a non EU member state.

-- Where do I call in the case of an emergency?
+- Where should I call in the event of an emergency?

 - Where do I buy my medication?

 - Where is smoking prohibited?

 - Can you find services tailored for people who have Celiac Disease in Spain?

 - Where can I find the embassy or consulate of my country in Spain?

 You are entitled to free medical and hospital care: